As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 Pour Over is a manual brewing process that involves pouring hot water over coffee grounds in a filter.

-The equipment used includes a pour-over dripper, carafe, and cone-shaped filter.
+The equipment used includes a Pour-Over dripper, carafe, and cone-shaped filter.

 First, grind the coffee beans to medium-fine or medium-coarse size based on personal preferences.